 1-What is a EXW (Ex Works)?

-EXW, or Ex Works , is an incoterm that defines the seller’s and buyer’s responsibilities in international trade.
-Under EXW, the seller fulfills their obligation by making the goods available at their premises or another specified location.
-Once the goods are accessible, the buyer assumes all risks and costs, including transportation, loading, and customs clearance.
-This term is advantageous for buyers who prefer to manage the logistics themselves, while it places minimal responsibility on the seller.
+Ex Works -EXW is an incoterm that explains the responsibility of the seller and buyer in an international trade.
+The seller, according to EXW, would have fulfilled his obligation if he makes the goods available at his premises or another location after being specified.
+While the goods are accessible, the buyer assumes all risks and costs, including transportation, loading, and customs clearance.
+This term is good for the buyer because it allows them to handle the logistics, and on the other side of this transaction, the seller is held to minimal responsibility.

 2-What is a FCA (Free Carrier)?

-FCA incoterms , or Free Carrier, is an incoterm that outlines the responsibilities of sellers and buyers in international shipping.
-Under FCA, the seller delivers the goods to a specified carrier or location, transferring risk and responsibility to the buyer at that point.
-The seller covers all costs and risks until delivery to the carrier, including export clearance.
-After the handover, the buyer assumes responsibility for transportation, insurance, and import duties.
-FCA is adaptable and can be used for various modes of transport.
+FCA incoterms are also called Free Carrier, and they describe the respective obligations of sellers and buyers in an international shipment of goods.
+In FCA, the place carrier or another location may be named, including the risk and responsibility of goods that pass on to the buyer.
+The seller bears all costs and risks of loss until delivery to the carrier, including export clearance.
+From here, transportation, insurance, and import duties are taken care of by the buyer.
+FCA can be flexible and could be used in different modes of transportation.

 3-What is a CPT (Carriage Paid To)?

-CPT incoterm , or Carriage Paid To, is an incoterm that defines the responsibilities of sellers and buyers in the shipping process.
-Under CPT, the seller pays for the transportation of goods to a specified destination, assuming the risk until delivery to the carrier.
-Once the goods are handed over, the risk transfers to the buyer, who is responsible for insurance and any additional costs beyond the agreed delivery point.
-CPT is suitable for various transport modes, facilitating smooth international trade transactions.
+CPT incoterm is an abbreviation for Carriage Paid To, referring to the terms in shipment that define the role of a seller and a buyer while carrying the shipment.
+Under CPT, the seller pays for moving the goods to a particular destination and also undertakes the risk up to delivery to the carrier.
+Once the goods are handed over, the risk would lie with the buyer, while he pays for insurance and all other costs over and above the agreed delivery point.
+CPT can be used for any mode of transport.
+Thus, this would help in easy international trade transactions.

 4-What is a CIP (Carriage and Insurance Paid To)?

-CIP incoterm , or Carriage and Insurance Paid To, is an incoterm that outlines the responsibilities of sellers and buyers in international shipping.
-Under CIP, the seller not only pays for the transportation of goods to a specified destination but also secures insurance coverage for the shipment.
-The seller assumes risk and cost until the goods are delivered to the carrier.
-Once handed over, the risk transfers to the buyer, who is responsible for any additional charges beyond the agreed delivery point, making CIP advantageous for managing risk.
+CIP in incoterm provides the meaning Carriage and Insurance Paid To, which is the rule used by an international seller and buyer when doing business.
+According to CIP, the seller pays to move the goods to a destination pre-determined by the buyer and also purchases insurance to cover the shipment.
+In CIP, the sellers bear risk and cost up until the goods are delivered with the carrier.
+Once delivered, the risk would fall on the buyer, who would bear any additional charges beyond the point of agreed delivery, so CIP is clear as far as managing the risk is concerned.

 5-What is a DAP (Delivered at Place)?

-DAP incoterm, or Delivered at Place, is an incoterm that specifies the seller’s responsibilities in international shipping.
-Under DAP, the seller delivers the goods to a specified destination, covering all costs and risks associated with transportation, including export and import clearance.
-The seller remains responsible until the goods are made available for unloading at the agreed location.
-Once delivered, the risk transfers to the buyer, who is responsible for unloading and any subsequent local costs, making DAP a comprehensive option for buyers.
+DAP incoterm is short for Delivered at Place, which is a kind of incoterm.
+It represents the seller’s responsibilities in the case of an international shipment.
+Regarding DAP, it is said that the seller delivers the goods to a pre-named destination by incurring all shipment costs and risks for transportation, export clearance, and import clearance.
+The responsibility of the seller continues till he makes the goods available for unloading at the agreed location.
+Once delivered, the risk passes to the buyer, who assumes responsibility for unloading and any further local costs, thus DAP is the more comprehensive option for buyers.

 6-What is a DPU (Delivered at Place Unloaded)?